Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Results

+To further probe this discrepancy, we examine correlations between human perception and self-report scores.
+Apart from the relatively high mean correlation in the Agreeableness domain (0.58), the correlations in others are all below 0.4.
+This indicates a low level of consistency between how the chatbot evaluates its own personality and how humans perceive it, calling into question the reliability of self-report scores as indicators of perceived behavior.
+In addition, Table \ref{tab:discriminant_correlation} shows differences in discriminant validity between the two measures.
+Compared to human perceptions, the self-report scores show a higher correlation across different personality traits, with the exception of the correlation between Conscientiousness and Openness.
+That suggests a lower level of discriminant validity among self-report methods than human perceptions.

+\textbf{Task context shapes personality expressions.} To better understand how personality expression varies across different contexts, we analyzed the effect of task setting.
+Given the high correlations among the three self-report scales (\S\ref{personality_setting}), we averaged their results and compared them with human perceptions across individual tasks.
+As shown in Table \ref{tab:correlation_all}, Agreeableness consistently had the highest correlation across tasks, while other traits exhibited weaker correlations and significant fluctuations across different tasks.
+For instance, in the social support task, Extraversion demonstrated near-zero correlation and Conscientiousness even showed a negative correlation, further highlighting that self-report measures are insufficient for capturing how personality traits emerge in the practical, interaction-based setting.
+A detailed breakdown by scales is provided in Table \ref{tab:correlation_bfi_xs}, Appendix \ref{appendix:correlation}.

-One key factor may explain these results.
-The variation in correlation across tasks for specific personality traits may reflect how the chatbot's behavior is influenced by the task type and the interaction with users.
-For example, agreeableness may align more with general expectations of friendliness and cooperation during interactions, whereas conscientiousness might have the opposite effect in some tasks (such as social support tasks) due to an excessive focus on detail or rules, which could negatively impact the human experience.
-The performance of different personality traits across tasks is not uniform but shaped by task context and interaction.
+A likely explanation for these results lies in the influence of task context on trait expression.
+Correlation variations across tasks may reflect how a chatbot's behavior is influenced by the task type and the interaction with human.
+For example, Agreeableness may align more with general expectations of friendliness and cooperation during interactions.
+In contrast, Conscientiousness might have the opposite effect in some tasks, such as social support, where excessive focus on details or rules could negatively impact engagement.
+Personality traits' performance across tasks is not uniform but shaped by task context and interaction.

-In summary, the criterion validity of LLM-based chatbot is low, raising concerns about the effectiveness of using ``self-report'' methods to measure a chatbot's personality design.
-Such inconsistency indicates the gap between an LLM's responses to personality questionnaires and the actual behaviors it exhibits during real-world user interactions.